nfasano/nfasano/README.md

           - Skills learned: google sheets, JavaScript programming

 4) Fun/Miscellaneous:
-    - I enjoy the art of home cooking (see my curated cookbook at )
+    - I enjoy the art of home cooking (see my curated cookbook (with photos) at )
-    - I (see some of my best shots at )
+    - I like photography (see some of my favorite pictures at )
+    - I have played guitar on and off for the last 5 years